I came quite late to the linocut party, never knowingly having encountered a linocut print until I was in my 40's.

 To paraphrase Mark Twain - "I never let schooling interfere with my education" so I’ve been on a journey of discovery ever since; proudly self taught but enjoying seeking out nuggets of learning wherever I can to improve specific skills.

-Going forward, I have grown and developed my work and now have a thriving Printmaking practise.
+Going forward, I have grown and developed my work and now have a dedicated printmaking studio and a thriving printmaking practise.

 I was invited to become a member of Oxford Art Society in January 2019, and I now exhibit regularly with them.